cosmic-frey/HackSussex-2025/README-BLOG.md

 AI is a great tool for learning, and helps to streamline a project under time pressure.
 I am very open about my use of AI as a learning tool, and AI has helped me a lot over the past month in order to familiarise myself with Javascript (during my first online hackathon project).

 ### What AI was helpful for:
-- Adding comments (My teammate did not know Javascript and there would not have been enough time for me to add comments for every block of code I wrote in the 24hour period)
+- Adding comments to code blocks continuously, to refer back to.
+(My teammate did not know Javascript and there would not have been enough time for me to add and edit comments for every block of code on my own)
 - Summarising the work I had done so far in an .md for me to refer back to after taking breaks (toilet break, lunch break, chat break, walk break, sleep, etc)
 - Writing up instructions of ways I could implement changes as .md files, and answering questions I had on these potential changes.
 - Explaining why my code was not running (it's hard to get into the flow of Javascript syntax, and as I'm new to it I still regularly make mistakes - which is how you learn!)